calebryant/teleng_skills_challenge/README.md

 # teleng_skills_challenge
 ## Input
 - Using http and cURL as the input source.
 This allows logstash to update the config file automatically without terminating it.
-Makes for smoother debugging.
+Makes for smoother editing and debugging.

 ## Filter
 ### Grok